-Context - Availability of managed recreation is limited within the Plan Area (Map 4); however, there is no anticipated need for recreation facilities.
+Context - Exploration of recreation opportunities is encouraged.
+Recreation opportunities are largely located in the urban centres.
+Current availability of managed recreation is limited within the Plan Area (Map 4).
 The Iron Horse Trail is a major recreation and tourism asset that connects both municipalities across the municipal boundary (Map 5).
 Both municipalities are partners of Northeast Muni-Corr Ltd., through which the Iron Horse Trail was acquired and developed.
-No further Iron Horse Trail staging areas are likely needed in this area